bctiemann/pri/README.md

 Each model you create will need to be registered via the `admin.py` module in the appropriate app, in order for it to appear in the admin.

+### Django Shell and direct DB access

+Use `./manage.py shell` to invoke a Python REPL/shell which allows you to do direct code experimentaiton within the Django environment.
+The `ipython` repl variant is installed which provides a richer shell with history processing and other useful features.

+Use `./manage.py dbshell` to get a native CLI shell into the local database instance, whichever DB engine is being used.

 ## Django documentation

 https://docs.djangoproject.com/en/3.1/